vrockai/pipeline-test/docs/content.md

 ---

-## Dispersion of antimicrobial resistant bacteria in pig farms and in the surrounding environment
+## Dispersion of antimicrobial resistant bacteria in pig farms and in the surrounding environment.
+ 02.04.2024, _D Scicchitano, D Leuzzi, G Babbi, G Palladino, S Turroni, CC Laczny, P Wilmes, F Correa, P Leekitcharoenphon, C Savojardo, D Luise, P Martelli, P Trevisi, FM Aarestrup, M Candela, S Rampelli_

+Antimicrobial resistance has been identified as a major threat to global health.
+The pig food chain is considered an important source of antimicrobial resistance genes (ARGs).
+However, there is still a lack of knowledge on the dispersion of ARGs in pig production system, including the external environment.

 [Source](https://animalmicrobiome.biomedcentral.com/articles/10.1186/s42523-024-00305-8)

+10.1186/s42523-024-00305-8

 ---